knazran/monsters-among-us/content/blog/2023-01-20-interns-diary-episode-2.md

 title: Intern's Diary Episode 2
 author: Tanish Tanjil
 date: 2023-01-20T13:35:58.915Z
-description: "Disclaimer: The Interns Diary is a compilation of several bi-weekly journal entries penned by MAU’s current Intern, Tanish Tanjil.
+description: "*Disclaimer: The Interns Diary is a compilation of several bi-weekly journal entries penned by MAU’s current Intern, Tanish Tanjil.
 Her internship period lies between September 2022 - January 2023.
 The purpose of this diary is to allow the readers a ‘Behind the Scene’ perspective of how MAU works!
 The MAU team hopes you will enjoy reading these bite-sized, broken-humour & fire-cracker-filled journal entries by our quirky 17-year-old intern.
-Bon Appetit!"
+Bon Appetit!*"
 image: /img/intern-s-diary.png
 ---
 **Interns Diary**